rbsexton/sockpuppet/README.md

-The Sockpuppet API is a system call interface for Forth that is Cortex-M3 Specific.
-It uses the SVC instruction to hook into a system call layer that is written in C.   The calling code can be in any language.
+The Sockpuppet API is a minimalist system call interface for Forth that is Cortex-M3 Specific.
+This system call interface includes getchar/putchar and friends, plus a runtime linking mechanism so that Forth can look up selected variables and functions in the C layer.

+It does this via SVC instruction to hook into a system call layer that is written in C.   The calling code can be in any language.
 Files are supplied for use with MPE Forth (http://www.mpeforth.com).

-The intent is to abstract away all of the SOC intialization code and the console interface.
-This allows the platform-specific things to be written in C so that Forth can serve as an application development platform that isn't encumbered with the finer points of peripheral control.
+This moves all SOC initialization into the C layer, and allows you to use existing C code for these things, as well as writing interrupt handlers in C.   Interrupt handlers can trigger Forth threads in a traditional top half/bottom half arrangement.

 Support for other languages should be possible.
 The assumption is that main() or it's equivalent can be substitited as need be.